Updated post: 11/04/20 | April 2020

 “But don’t I do that most days?” they would ask.

 But London Underground this is not.
-This is the Mail Rail, the Post Office’s own underground railway and the scene-stealer of London’s Postal Museum.
+This is the Mail Rail, London, the Post Office’s own underground railway and the scene-stealer of London’s Postal Museum.

 The history of the Mail Rail